JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-spring-boot-restful-web-service.md

 [//]: # (title: Create a RESTful web service with Spring Boot)

 This tutorial walks you through the process of creating a simple application with Spring Boot.

 First, you will create an application with the HTTP endpoint that returns a data objects list in the JSON format.
-In the next tutorial, you'll add another endpoint to write the data, and the database support for storing it.
+In the second part of the tutorial, you'll update the application: there will be two enpoints to write and retrive objects, and the database for storing it.

+To get started, first download and install the latest version of [IntelliJ IDEA](http://www.jetbrains.com/idea/download/index.html).

 ## Bootstrap the project